chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/USB_Device/DFU_Standalone/readme.txt

 The DFU transactions are based on Endpoint 0 (control endpoint) transfer.
 All requests and status control are sent/received through this endpoint.

-The Internal flash memory memory is split as follows:
+The Internal flash memory is split as follows:
  - DFU area located in [0x08000000 : USBD_DFU_APP_DEFAULT_ADD-1]: Only read access
  - Application area located in [USBD_DFU_APP_DEFAULT_ADD : Device's end address]: Read, Write, and Erase access